dribdat/dribdat/README.md

 ## API

 There are a number of API calls that admins can use to easily get to the data in Dribdat in CSV or JSON format.
-See GitHub issues for [development status](https://github.com/datalets/dribdat/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+API).
+These are linked in the About page in a running app.
+Additionally, the site has a  See GitHub issues for development status.

 Basic data on an event: